RyXeleron/ExecStats/README.md

 3. **Wave / Wave Lite**
     - **Status**: Working, but detected.
     - **Details**: Wave was released two months ago.
-It is a Freemium executor.
-The premium version was very expensive.
-Both versions have vulnerabilities and frequent crashes.
-The developer tried to hide these, but it didn't work as planned.
+It is a Freemium executor, and the premium version is very expensive.
+Both versions have vulnerabilities and frequent crashes, which the developer tried to hide.
     - **Supports**: PC

 4. **Krampus**